Every Governor Who Became President, Ranked

 Seventeen of the 45 individuals who have served as president first served as governor of a U.S. state (National Governors Association, Former Governors database).
 William Henry Harrison is excluded because his governorship was of the Indiana Territory, not a state.
 This ranking scores each of the 17 on presidential accomplishment only; the governorship is the ticket in, not the thing measured.

-The anchor score is the president's composite score, out of 1,000, in the C-SPAN 2021 Survey of Presidential Leadership, in which 142 historians and professional observers graded every president across ten categories (C-SPAN, 2021).
+The anchor score is the president's composite score, out of 1,000, in the C-SPAN 2021 Survey of Presidential Leadership, in which 142 historians and professional observers graded every president across ten equally weighted categories on a 1 to 10 scale (C-SPAN, 2021).
 C-SPAN's survey is used because it is the largest recurring academic survey with published tabulations.
 It is an aggregation of expert judgment, not an official statistic, and it is attributed as such.
 Each entry then cites primary documented records: statutes signed, treaties ratified, territory acquired per the National Archives, economic data from the Bureau of Labor Statistics, and veto and override counts from the United States Senate.

 The framework pays no attention to which party a president belonged to.
 Nine of the 17 were Democrats or Democratic-Republicans and eight were Republicans, Whigs, or Federalist-era figures, and they are judged by the same ruler.
 Campaign rhetoric, charisma, and posthumous reputation management are deliberately ignored.
 Only the record in office counts.